5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 ### Installing Drivers for other GPUs
 - Works the same way as installing iGPU drivers
-- OCLP detects GPUs and if it has drivers or non-AVX2 patch they can be installed and afterwards GPU Hardware Acceleration should work
+- OCLP detects GPUs and if it has drivers or a non-AVX2 patch for them, they can be installed.
+Afterwards, GPU Hardware Acceleration should work.
+- After the drivers have been installed and before rebooting, do the following:
-- You will need to remove `-amd_no_dgpu_accel` from boot-args after applying root patches on AMD GPUs to get hardware acceleration
+  - AMD GPUs: disable `-amd_no_dgpu_accel`  to get hardware acceleration (put a `#` in front of it: `#-amd_no_dgpu_accel`)
+  - NVIDIA GPUs: Disable `nv_disable=1` to get hardware acceleration (put a `#` in front of it: `#-amd_no_dgpu_accel`)

+> **Note**: Prior to installing macOS updates you probably have to re-enable boot-args for AMD and NVIDIA GPUs again to put them into VESA mode so you have a picture and not a black screen!

 ### Verifying SMC CPU Power Management
 To verify that SMC CPU Power Management is working, enter the following command in Terminal: